-The Project Team made visits to RLA #43 to determine the situation and condition of the structures.
+The Project Team made visits to RLA #56 to determine the situation and condition of the structures.
+Three of the seven properties in the RLA are in a gated community with restricted access.
 Visual analysis was verified by queries of Tulsa County Assessor data.